RomainNykyforchyn/jsf-rgb-picker/README.md

 ## Usage <a name="usage"></a>

-With this web-application you can try different combinations of RGB-values and see which colours are made.
+With this web-application, you can try different combinations of RGB-values and see which colours are made.
 When the button is pressed, the background will change it's colour according to your choice of RGB-values.

 ## Contact <a name="contact"></a>